 Once you have answered and the interviewer is silent, don’t panic and gabble on regardless.
 Simply wait for their response.

 Don’t be afraid to ask questions as the interview proceeds, rather than waiting until the end.
 It will help you have some control of the interview and shows you’re paying attention and taking an interest.

 If you don’t think it went well, try not to show this, as it may have gone better than you think.
 Go in with a smile and leave with a smile – first and last impressions are vital.

 Need help with interview technique?

 My interview preparation includes the identification of key evidence to be discussed, development of skills required to perform well and practice questions based on the kind of role you are seeking.
-It’s also good to have a de-briefing sessions after an interview to analyse your performance and identify any weak points to improve before your next interview.
+It’s also good to have de-briefing sessions after an interview to analyse your performance and identify any weak points to improve before your next interview.